KISPM/pycalc/README.md

-# titsandthings
+# pycalc
-An example KISPM package
+An example KISPM package.
+This can add and subtract numbers.